alexlampros/NYC-Crime-Data/README.md

 ```

+## Analysis
-# Analysis: the relationship between crime rates and housing prices
+## Analysis: the relationship between crime rates and housing prices

 First we use ```Geopandas``` API to attach a zip code to our crime data.
 Our zillow housing price data and our census data is divided by zip code, so this is essential for connecting our datasets.